AustinGil/presentations/intro.md

 This is not a sales pitch in disguise

-I'm here to teach practical & generic concepts
+I'm here to teach practical, general concepts

-I may mention Akamai because it's what I'm close to
+I may mention Akamai because it's familiar

 But this info applies anywhere